OpenCyphal/pycyphal/CONTRIBUTING.rst

 ``sonar-scanner -Dsonar.login=<project-key>`` (the project key is a 40-digit long hexadecimal number).
 The scanner should not be run before the full general test suite since it relies on its coverage data.

-When writing tests, aim to cover 100% of the code in the branch coverage mode, excepting the DSDL generated packages (at least for now) (the DSDL test data is synthesized at run time).
+When writing tests, aim to cover at least 90% of branches, excepting the DSDL generated packages (at least for now) (the DSDL test data is synthesized at run time).

 Write unit tests as functions without arguments prefixed with ``_unittest_``;